Custom subscription card and nag prompts to inspire conversions

 12. Elegant promo to subscribe using Ad Dropper (hide from paid subs):

-15: Another simple nag with the critical button (yes always use a button):
+15: Simple nag with the critical button (yes always use a button):